 But single-coil pickups had a problem.
 Because of their design, they are somewhat noisy.
 In addition to the sound of your mind-blowing guitar chops, they will also work as a kind of antenna, picking up and amplifying the 60-cycle hum in the room’s electrical wiring.

 The noise issues inherent to single-coil pickups were solved by the invention of the humbucker.
 A humbucker also uses magnets coiled in wire, but a pair of them, one the reverse of the other.
 In other words, one magnet is reverse polarity and wired in reverse of its sibling magnet.
 This has the effect of canceling out (or “bucking”) the hum.

 Guitar companies like Fender learned to wire their single-coils opposite the one next to it.
 Once they introduced the 5-way switch, this meant the hum went away when two pickups were used simultaneously.
 For example, in the 2 and 4 positions of the pickup selector switch on a Stratocaster.
 Fender also eventually introduced their Noiseless pickup series, which many players love.

 Other methods have been invented over the years, such as dummy coils.
 However, the humbucking, or double-coil pickup, has proven to be the most effective way to eliminate the noise that comes along with single coils.

 But they did more than that.
-Ever since humbuckers and single coils have shared this planet guitarists have been forced to make a choice.
+Ever since humbuckers and single coils have shared our planet guitarists have been forced to make a choice.
 You must decide which is better for your sound and style of music.
 Because they sure don’t sound the same.